GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Experiments

-\paragraph{Missing data} For data with missingness, TDPC~\cite{strobl2018fast} and MVPC~\cite{tu2019causal} are used instead of GFCI.
+\textbf{Missing data:} For data with missingness, TDPC~\citep{strobl2018fast} and MVPC~\citep{tu2019causal} are used instead of GFCI.
 For a dataset, each algorithm is run 20 times and the results are aggregated using the same 50\% threshold.
 As far as we know, there is no prior work on applying causal discovery methods to timeseries data with missing values.
-Therefore, we used linear interpolation to fill out missing values in the data before applying these methods (linear GC, SVAR-GFCI, PCMCI+, and DYNOTEARS).
-It may not be feasible to apply more complex interpolation methods due to the limited number of timepoints (especially after discounting missing values).
+Therefore, we used linear interpolation to fill out missing values in the data before applying these methods (linear/neural GC, SVAR-GFCI, PCMCI+, and DYNOTEARS).
+It may not be feasible to apply more complex interpolation methods since the number of timepoints of a subject can be as low as 2 (after discounting missing values).